lmohrmann/lmohrmann.github.io/pages/research.md

 <!-- #### Experiments -->
 <h4 style="color:firebrick">Experiments</h4>
-I currently work with the High Energy Stereoscopic System (H.E.S.S.) and the Cherenkov Telescope Array (CTA).<br>
+I currently work with the High Energy Stereoscopic System (H.E.S.S.) and the Cherenkov Telescope Array Observatory (CTAO).<br>
 Click on the images to learn more!

 {% include research_experiments.html %}